kera13th/DSAProjects/README.md

 4. Overdue Activity:

-Moonitor and track loaned books that are past due date.
+Monitor and track loaned books that are past due date.

 ### 9. Revision History